Skip to main content

 Plugin Ecosystem and Programmability

-Bear.
-No plugin system.
-Customization through themes and the x-callback-url scheme.
-The automation hooks are useful but limited; what ships is what users get.
+Bear has no plugin system.
+Customization comes through themes and the x-callback-url scheme.
+The automation hooks are useful but limited, so what ships is largely what users get.

-Obsidian.
-2,000+ community plugins covering Smart Connections (semantic search and embeddings), Dataview (note-as-database queries), Excalidraw, Templater, Periodic Notes, and Kanban boards.
+Obsidian has 2,000+ community plugins covering Smart Connections for semantic search and embeddings, Dataview for note-as-database queries, Excalidraw, Templater, Periodic Notes, and Kanban boards.
 The plugin ecosystem is the differentiator.
 Power users build personal PKM systems on top of Obsidian that look nothing like the default install.

 Mobile and Cross-Platform Experience

-Obsidian.
-Native clients on Mac, Windows, Linux, iOS, and Android.
-The mobile editor is functional but less polished than Bear's; long-form writing on iPhone in Obsidian is workable but not delightful.
-Sync across all platforms with Obsidian Sync or via any cloud-storage layer.
+Obsidian has native clients on Mac, Windows, Linux, iOS, and Android.
+The mobile editor is functional but less polished than Bear's, making long-form writing on iPhone workable rather than delightful.
+Sync can run across all platforms with Obsidian Sync or a cloud-storage layer.

 Workflow Patterns Common in Each Tool

-Bear users.
-Daily journaling, blog drafts, recipe collections, light reference (one-liners and short notes).
-Hashtag-based organization scales well to a few thousand notes; beyond that, search becomes the primary navigation tool.
+Bear users tend to keep daily journals, blog drafts, recipe collections, and light reference notes.
+Hashtag-based organization scales well to a few thousand notes.
+Beyond that, search becomes the primary navigation tool.

-Obsidian users.
-Zettelkasten and atomic-note systems, project-based vaults, research literature databases, daily notes plus periodic notes plus rolling reviews.
+Obsidian users tend to build Zettelkasten and atomic-note systems, project-based vaults, research literature databases, daily notes, periodic notes, and rolling reviews.
 The graph view rewards small atomic notes that link to many neighbors.

 Performance at Scale

-Bear.
-Performs well up to roughly 20,000 notes on modern Apple Silicon hardware.
-Search remains responsive.
+Bear performs well up to roughly 20,000 notes on modern Apple Silicon hardware, with responsive search.
 Beyond 30,000 notes, sync hiccups appear on lower-end iPads.

-Obsidian.
-Performs well up to roughly 50,000 notes; users with 100,000+ note vaults exist but report editor lag and slow plugin startup.
-Heavy plugin loadouts (Dataview queries, Smart Connections, Excalidraw) compound the lag.
+Obsidian performs well up to roughly 50,000 notes.
+Users with 100,000+ note vaults exist, but they report editor lag and slow plugin startup.
+Heavy plugin loadouts such as Dataview queries, Smart Connections, and Excalidraw compound the lag.

 For users with multi-decade archives, Obsidian on a desktop is the most performant choice.
 Bear holds up well below ten-thousand-note corpora.